emiliUn/deer-timestamp/readme.md

 This add-on is multi-platform and mlti-web-borwser (see XXX for compatibility list)

-## :smiley: Getting Started - Release
+## :smiley: Getting Started

 These instructions will get you a copy of the project up and running on your local machine for standard use or debugging mode.

 ### Prerequisites

 You need a web-brower.
 We recommend Firefox and Chrome.
-For supported version, see : XXX .
+Firefox minimum recommanded version: Firefox Quantum 59 (59.0) Chrome minimum recommanded version: Chrome 64.0.3282

 ### Installation from store

-Firefox : go on https://addons.mozilla.org/fr/firefox/.
+Firefox: go on https://addons.mozilla.org/fr/firefox/.
 Find and download the extensions.
+For more information, read Firefox support: https://support.mozilla.org/en-US/products/firefox

-Chrome : go on https://chrome.google.com/webstore/category/extensions.
+Chrome: go on https://chrome.google.com/webstore/category/extensions.
 Find and download the extensions.
+For more information, read Google support: https://support.google.com/chrome_webstore/answer/2664769

-### :nut_and_bolt: Installation from source code (debug mode)
+### :nut_and_bolt: Manual installation (from source code)

 You can get the extensions without using an official extensions store.
 You will use the debugging mode.
 If the browser is closed, you will have to re-load the extension.
+Using this method allow you to install unreleased and depricated version.
+Furthermore, you can debug the extension.

 #### Firefox

-* Download the source code from github : https://github.com/emiliUn/deer-timestamp
+* Download the source code from github: https://github.com/emiliUn/deer-timestamp
-* Open firefox, go to this url : "about:debugging#/runtime/this-firefox".
+* Open firefox, go to this url: "about:debugging#/runtime/this-firefox".
 It open the debugging interface.
 * Click on "Load Temporary Add-on…"
 * Choose the manifest of the extension (or any extension's file)

 #### Chrome

-Coming soon !
+* Download the source code from github: https://github.com/emiliUn/deer-timestamp
+* Open Chrome, go to this url: "chrome://extensions/"/ It open the extensions interface.
+* Enable the "developer mode" (top-right)
+* Click on "Load unpacked extensions ..."
+* Choose the manifest of the extension (or any extension's file)

+For more information, read google support: https://support.google.com/chrome_webstore/answer/2664769

 ## :pick: Built With